Independent Learning Centre

-Independent Learning Centre, branded as TVO ILC, is a public online high school in the Canadian province of Ontario.
+Independent Learning Centre, branded as TVO ILC, is an online public secular high school in the Canadian province of Ontario.
 TVO ILC has a mandate from the Ontario Ministry of Education as the designated provider of province-wide distance education to offer: an alternative source of public education in English and French; services that are complementary and equivalent to public school boards such as delivering credit courses, providing student support and granting the Ontario Secondary School Diploma (OSSD), technology-enhanced education using new media to deliver online learning resources and facilitate student support in a blended learning format.

 It is the exclusive provider of Canadian Adult Education Credential (CAEC) high school equivalency testing in Ontario, and was the province's provider of General Educational Development (GED) testing before that program was discontinued in Canada in 2024.

 History and origins

 The ILC was founded in 1926 when Ontario's Department of Education established correspondence courses for elementary school children living in isolated communities in northern Ontario.
 A "Railway School Car Program" serving children in isolated areas but along railway lines was also established that year. "the teacher and his family lived on the train car, which was part of CP Rail...
 They went from stop to stop, teaching the children of miners and loggers who lived in communities along the railway tracks."
 The programs had a common objective – to bring education to children in isolated communities.

 By the 1950s, the correspondence course program had expanded to include a complete set of secondary school courses allowing for students to receive a high school diploma entirely through distance education.

 On April 1, 2002, the ILC was transferred from the Ministry of Education to the Ontario Educational Communications Authority which also operates TVOntario.

 In recent years, TVO ILC has evolved its service offering to include the latest software and internet-based delivery techniques.
 The ILC serves approximately 20,000 Ontarians a year, and learners can do all their coursework either offline, online or a combination of both.